Install

 Git clone and git checkout your development branch on the server:

-If you installed LME in a custom directory, you can pass the CLONE_DIRECTORY
+If you installed LME in a custom directory, pass the

-If you have issues accessing a file or directory, please note permissions and notes on folder structure here
+Note: If you have issues accessing a file or directory, please note permissions and notes on folder structure here.

 This also assumes your user can sudo without a password.
-If you need to input a password when you sudo, you can run it with the -K
+If you need to input a password when you sudo, run the following command with the

 , so the playbook is able to sudo as expected.

-- Setup password information: Configures the password vault and other configuration for the service user passwords.
+- Setup password information: Configures the password vault and other configurations for the service user passwords.

-- Install Quadlets: Installs quadlet files in the directories described below to be setup as systemd services.
+- Install Quadlets: Installs quadlet files in the directories to be setup as systemd services.

 - Setup Containers for root: The containers listed in